jonasbn/perl-app-yak/README.md

 - `--nodebug`, disables debug output even if confgured or provided as `--debug`, see above
 - `--noconfig`, disables reading of the configuration file, (see ["CONFIGURATION"](#configuration)) and you have to rely on the command line arguments
 - `--nochecksums`, disables reading of the global checksums file (see ["DATA\_SOURCE"](#data_source))
-- `--about`, emits output on configuration and invocation and terminates with success.
+- `--about`, emits output on configuration and invocation and terminates with success
+- `--help`, emits help message listing all available options

 Command line arguments override the configuration.